eficet/Ankora-Task/README.md

 ## Description

-This RestFul API is built using NestJs with a MongoDb Its a User application that preforms CRUD operation & Seeds data to the database.
+This RestFul API is built using NestJs with a MongoDb, its a User application that preforms CRUD operation & Seeds data to the database.

 ## Instructions